aasmith/docker-httpterm/README.md

 ## Notes

 By default, an instance is started on port 8000.
 If are you pushing serious traffic, you probably want `--net=host` and should disable conntrack in iptables.
+Starting the docker daemon with `--ip-masq=false --iptables=false` should be sufficient to do this -- if you understand the implications!

 ### File descriptor limits